Had an issue with

 Latitude Financial

-Latitude Financial offers a few clear ways to lodge a complaint, so you can choose what’s fastest and easiest for you.
+Latitude Financial offers a few clear ways to lodge a complaint:

-• Online complaint form (available 24/7): The simplest option is to submit Latitude’s online complaint form through their support portal.
+• Online complaint form: The simplest option is to submit Latitude’s online complaint form through their support portal.
 The form lets you select the type of issue, explain what happened, and state the outcome you want (for example, a fee refund, account correction, or credit file fix).
 You should receive an acknowledgement and reference number after submission.

 • Phone (speak to a person): Call 1300 369 340 Monday to Friday, 9:00am–7:00pm AEDT/AEST.
 Tell the agent you want to lodge a formal complaint and ask for a reference number before you hang up.